 As described in Section 6, when delivered via broadcast, a Broadcaster Application is launched with a URI defined by the receiver.
-The prefix of the URI, that is, the portion of the URI prior to the relative path supplied by ROUTE transmission, shall uniquely correspond to the Application Context Identifier, described later in this section.
-The algorithm used by the ATSC 3.0 receiver to create the prefix of the URI used to launch the Broadcaster Application is an implementation detail and out of scope of the present document.
+The Base URI portion of the URI, that is, the portion of the URI prior to the relative path supplied by ROUTE transmission, shall uniquely correspond to the Application Context Identifier.

-The algorithm used to generate the URI for a given Application Context Identifier should be consistent, that is, the algorithm should repeatedly produce the same URI over time.
-Thus, the combination of origin and path prefix should always be unique, but Broadcaster Applications cannot rely on the uniqueness by itself of either the origin or path prefix provided by the receiver as part of the Entry Page URI.
+The algorithm used to generate the Base URI for a given Application Context Identifier should be consistent, that is, the algorithm should repeatedly produce the same URI over time.
+Thus, the combination of origin and path prefix should always be unique.
+However, Broadcaster Applications should not rely on the uniqueness by itself of either the origin or path prefix provided by the receiver as part of the Entry Page URI.
 The Broadcaster Application is expected to manage a local name space for setting cookies and other local User Agent storage elements.

-If the current Application Context Identifier remains the same, even though the Entry Page may change, all of the associated resources continue to be available through the Receiver Web Server.
-This is referred to herein as the Application Context Identifier environment.
-Entry Page changes are signaled in application signaling as described in Section 6.3.1.
+If the current Application Context Identifier remains the same, even though the Entry Page may change, all of the associated resources shall continue to be available within the Application Context Cache through the Receiver Web Server.
+Entry Page changes are signaled by application signaling as described in Section 6.3.1.

-If the Application Context Identifier changes, the receiver may reuse an environment previously created for that Application Context Identifier or a new environment may be created.
-The receiver may elect to maintain any previous Application Context Identifier environment, albeit unknown to Broadcaster Applications with differing Application Context Identifiers, on the presumption that these previous Application Context Identifier environments may be needed soon.
-Alternatively, the receiver can free the resources associated with the previous Application Context Identifier environment.
+If the Application Context Identifier changes, the receiver may reuse the Application Context Cache previously created for that Application Context Identifier or a new cache may be created.
+The receiver may elect to maintain any previous Application Context Cache, albeit unknown to Broadcaster Applications with differing Application Context Identifiers, on the presumption that these previous Application Context Caches may be needed soon.
+Alternatively, the receiver can free the resources associated with the previous Application Context Cache.
 If a file is not cached, the Receiver Web Server may respond to the request by waiting for the next delivery of the file or with an error code.
-The decisions on caching files are entirely left to the receiver implementation and are out of scope.6.2
+File caching decisions are left entirely to the receiver implementation, however, attributes associated with Application Context Cache files are intended to provide prioritization information to the receiver caching mechanisms (see Section 6.2).

 Figure 5.2 Application Context Identifier Conceptual Model.

 Figure 5.2 provides a conceptual model of how Application Context Identifiers are related to the Broadcaster Application and broadcast files.
 The diagram provides an example of how resources (files and directories) are made available to a Broadcaster Application through the Receiver Web Server using URIs unique to a given Application Context Identifier.
 In the figure, the Broadcaster Application is shown operating in the User Agent having been launched using Entry Page, EP1.
 At some point while EP1 is active, application signaling could launch the Entry Page designated as EP2.
-In this case, the Application Context Identifier environment and access to it would remain constant with the User Agent loaded with EP2.
-The receiver may or may not provide access to the other environments corresponding to different Application Context Identifiers.
-The availability of these environments while another Application Context Identifier environment is active is receiver dependent and out of scope.
-Broadcaster Applications shall restrict access to resources within their own Application Context Identifier environment as provided by the receiver, or to the Internet if broadband is available.
+In this case, the Application Context Cache A and access to it would remain constant with the User Agent loaded with EP2.
+The receiver may or may not provide access to the other Application Context Caches corresponding to different Application Context Identifiers.
+Broadcaster Applications should restrict access to resources within their own Application Context Cache as provided by the receiver, or to the Internet if broadband is available.

-Broadcaster Applications delivered on services spanning multiple broadcasts may have the same Application Context Identifier allowing receivers with caching or persistence capabilities (see Section TBD) to maintain resources across tuning events.
+Broadcaster Applications delivered on services spanning multiple broadcasts may have the same Application Context Identifier allowing receivers with extended caching capabilities to maintain resources across tuning events.
 This allows broad flexibility in delivering resources on multiple broadcasts for related Broadcaster Applications.